Skip to Content

 Notification destinations are shared across all alerts.
 You can:

-• Edit a destination’s URL, body, headers, or enabled status at any time
+• Edit a destination’s configuration at any time

 • Add the same destination to multiple alerts